bit-mancer/arduino-cooperative-multitasking/README.md

 #include <CoopMultitasking.h>
 ```

 This will prevent CoopMultitasking from defining `::yield()`.
 You can still use this library's yield by calling `CoopMultitasking::yield()`, but keep in mind that the Arduino functions `delay()` and `yield()` will NOT call CoopMultitasking's yield &mdash; they will call the yield defined by the other library you are using.
-The impact of this is that CoopMultitasking won't be able to switch threads except when `CoopMultitasking::yield()` is explicitly called.
+The impact of this is that CoopMultitasking won't be able to switch fibers except when `CoopMultitasking::yield()` is explicitly called.

 #### Other compiler errors